Kylie Jenner ‘Freaks Out’ After Pregnancy Scare Just Three Months After Giving Birth, ‘Hollywood Life’ Reports

 A report from Hollywood Life claimed that the 20-year-old was afraid that she was already pregnant again, causing some worry for her and boyfriend Travis Scott.

 “Kylie had a total pregnancy scare that really freaked her out.
-Travis [Scott] was super excited to have another kid right away, but Kylie was totally upset over the idea of being pregnant again so quickly,” and insider told the outlet.
+Travis [Scott] was super excited to have another kid right away, but Kylie was totally upset over the idea of being pregnant again so quickly,” an insider told the outlet.
 “She has been so relieved to get her body back after the last year, so she is not ready to go through it all again so soon after giving birth to Stormi.”

 Kylie Jenner has been getting some attention for that post-baby body.
-She has showed off her much-slimmer figure just a few weeks after giving birth to Stormi Webster, and fans are praising her tight looks.
+She has shown off her much-slimmer figure just a few weeks after giving birth to Stormi Webster, and fans are praising her tight looks.

 She’s not getting much praise for her timeliness, however.
 A report from Us Weekly claimed that Kylie was four hours late to the opening of her pop-up shop last week, leading to some anger from fans who showed up to see her.